1515 Surf - Brooklyn, NY

-We believe that being good stewards of the environment and our communities lays the groundwork for our continued responsible growth and financial success.
-Aligned with our philosophy of building “best-in-class” properties that deliver lasting value, we have integrated environmental, social, and governance (ESG) principles and objectives into all aspects of our core business strategy by formalizing our enterprise-wide ESG strategy in 2022.
+Being good stewards of the environment and our communities lays the groundwork for our continued responsible growth and financial success.
+Aligned with our philosophy of building “best-in-class” properties that deliver lasting value, we have integrated sustainability principles and objectives into all aspects of our core business strategy by formalizing our enterprise-wide sustainability strategy in 2022.

 A message from the CEO: